teamstudio/docs-export/docs/html.md

 !!! note
     HTML sites are self-contained and have no runtime requirements.
 You can copy the site folder to another location on the file system or onto a web server and view it with any modern browser.
 While a Teamstudio Export license is required to generate the site, there are no ongoing licensing or runtime costs to distribute and view generated sites.

+## Database-level Configuration
+Export 4.5.0 adds the ability to tailor the values returned by @UserName, @UserRoles and @Environment for each database.
+To access the new configuration dialog, right-click on a database and select *Configure HTML...* from the context menu.
+The values entered into the dialog are saved into the *config* folder within the HTML output and will be re-used if you subsequently re-export the same database.

 ## Viewing an HTML Site
 Once an archive has been exported to HTML, you can view the site by right-clicking on the database in the main window and selecting *View HTML* from the context menu.
 This will launch your default browser to the home page of the site.